This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Driving down into Cardrona Valley

-From the Crown Range Summit there is a deep descent down to Cardrona Valley.
+From the Crown Range Summit there is a deep descent down to the Cardrona Valley.

 In the good driving conditions we had we didn’t find the road particularly challenging.
-And the views were great all the time!
+We only enjoyed the drive, especially when the views were so fantastic at all times.

 Cardrona